Nameless Rumia's Wiki

 • From December 2006 to February 2007, Niconico Douga would emerge as a front-end for Japanese barrage commentary on YouTube videos, then Google decided to deny access.

-• YouTube has a maximum upload size of 256 GB or 12 hours,22) likely meant to combat spam, yet the videos exceeding 12 hours (e.g. countdown timers, meme videos) aren't that hard to find.
+• YouTube has a maximum upload size of 256 GB or 12 hours,24) likely meant to combat spam, yet the videos exceeding 12 hours (e.g. countdown timers, meme videos) aren't that hard to find.

-• The forced Google+ social media integration with YouTube began on November 6, 2013.23) Almost everyone hated this24)25)26)27) and they wouldn't undo this move until July 27, 2015.28) It didn't take long for Google+ to shutter in 2019.
-Surprisingly, YouTube would migrate back to the old alphanumeric handle name system around October 26, 2022.29)
+• The forced Google+ social media integration with YouTube began on November 6, 2013.25) Almost everyone hated this26)27)28)29) and they would not undo this move until July 27, 2015.30) Eventually, Google+ was shuttered in 2019 and, surprisingly, YouTube would migrate back to the old alphanumeric handle name system around October 26, 2022.31)

 • There should really be an option to permanently disable “ambient mode” when watching videos in dark mode, I don't need a glowing ambilight effect around the fucking video.